vermarishika24598-blip/theme-change-/README.md

 # theme-change-
-it is small and simple project using html css and javascript
+it is small and simple project using html and css